 Matilde’s story is all too common.
-She’d completed work for a client – they then said the work was no longer required.
+She’d completed work for a client – only for them to announce the work was no longer required.

 “After invoicing my client for the two days of work, they responded saying that they didn’t need it after all and stopped responding to my emails after that.
 I had tried a few attempts but there was no reply.
 I was getting stressed and felt powerless and unable to fight a bigger, more established company as I run my business on my own.”

-Thankfully Crunch Collections was on hand to help.
-And, as Matilde discovered, we understand how small businesses work and are happy to offer advice and support when it comes to unpaid invoices.
+Thankfully, Crunch Collections was on hand to help.
+As Matilde discovered, we understand how small businesses work and are happy to offer advice and support when it comes to unpaid invoices.

 “I spoke to Adam and Sid over at Crunch Collections.
 I explained my situation and asked whether there was a case to pass the debt onto them and a good potential for success.
 Adam then took on my case and we had a few conversations over the phone and email where he patiently and professionally explained what the procedure would be, what options I had, and what the likely outcome of each would be.”

 Before we offer any advice, we take the time to fully understand all cases.
 It’s what sets us apart from other debt collectors.
 In Matilde’s case, the advice was to send a professional, but firm email and setting a deadline for payment.

 “Adam recommended that I gave the client seven days to pay the invoice.
 When the deadline passed with no contact, I sent an email asking for payment to be done immediately or I would pass the debt onto a collection service.
 I cc’d Adam in the email to show that I already had contact with one and that they were happy to pursue it if needed.